JonathanShor/DoubletDetection/README.md

 ## Citations
-bioRxiv submission is in the works.
+bioRxiv submission and journal publication expected in the coming months.
+Please use the following for now:

+Gayoso, Adam, & Shor, Jonathan.
+(2018, July 17).
+DoubletDetection (Version v2.4).
+Zenodo. http://doi.org/10.5281/zenodo.2658730

 This project is licensed under the terms of the MIT license.